 |---|---|

-| Tapered Neck Design | Reduces stress and enhances load distribution |
+| Tapered neck design | Improves stress distribution and load transfer |

-| Pressure Resistance | Handles high pressures and temperatures |
+| Pressure resistance | Handles high pressures and elevated temperatures |

-| Material Grades | 304, 304L, 316, 316L |
+| Material grades | 304, 304L, 316, 316L |

-| Standards | ASME, ASTM, DIN, EN1092-1 |
+| Standards | ASME, ASTM, DIN, EN 1092-1 |

 Typical applications: